Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ```
 or downgrade your django version.

-Create a Models.py file in your project that contains tthe models you want to use.:
+Create a `Models.py` file in your project that contains the models you want to use:
 ```python
 from django.db import models
 class Restaurant(models.Model):